 Dyslexia Awareness Week - You might be wondering: do I have dyslexia?
 The symptoms will differ depending on whether you're a child or younger adult - or an undiagnosed adult.
+This year Dyslexia Awareness Week takes place from 5-11 October 2015 in England, Wales and Northern Ireland and from 2-8 November 2015 in Scotland.

 It's especially important to spot dyslexia in schools.
 Children with dyslexia tend to mix up words - which might mean saying something like 'beddy tear' instead of teddy bear.
 They may have trouble saying long words and learning the alphabet could be a problem.